Shashwat986/aigp-jekyll/_posts/2024-05-09-indian-representative-selection-tournament-for-korean-prime-ministers-cup-2024.md

 description: AIGP has been invited by the Korean Baduk Federation to participate in the Korea Prime Minister Cup 2024.
 ---
+AIGP has been invited by the Korean Baduk Federation to participate in the Korea Prime Minister Cup 2024.

 ## When